-AutoCad 2000i (or later) for mechanical designs.
+AutoCad 2000i (or later) or AutoCad Inventor v5 (or later) for mechanical designs.

 LabView 6.0i (or later) for bench testing and integration, as well as for test fixtures to be used for maintenance over the life of the EVLA system.